mariuszpatek/code-addict/content/posts/model-context-protocol.md

 `WithStdioServerTransport()` configures the server to communicate through standard input and output (stdin/stdout).
 This is useful when the MCP server is launched locally by a client process.
 The server operates as a single-session service and terminates when the stdin stream is closed.

 `WithToolsFromAssembly()` scans our code for classes with the `McpServerToolType` attribute and registers methods marked with the `McpServerTool` attribute.

+`WithPromptsFromAssembly()` scans our code for classes with the `McpServerPromptType` attribute and registers methods marked with the `McpServerPrompt` attribute.
+This allows us to define reusable prompt templates that can be easily invoked by AI assistants.

 ### MCP Tools Examples